ABOUT THE DANFORTH CENTER SUMMER INTERNSHIP PROGRAM

 - Attend the all-day symposium on the final day of the program and give a 10-12 minute presentation.

-The REU program pays a stipend of $5,500 for the eleven week period.
-There is an additional $500 travel stipend and a $500 food stipend as well.
-Interns will receive stipend payments on the 15th and the last day of each month.
+The REU program pays a total stipend of $7,474 for the eleven week period.
+Interns will receive stipend payments on every other Friday.
 Stipends for interns who are funded by sources other than REU may vary from this amount.

 Candidates for the program: